 Wildlife and the Environment

-as a management regime is generally accepted as producing very high wildlife benefits, particularly when carried out on a larger scale and with regular rotational cutting.
-The patchwork, of areas of different aged woods, produce a variety of habitats around which wildlife can move to find the perfect environment.
+Coppicing as a management regime is generally accepted as producing very high wildlife benefits, particularly when carried out on a large scale and with regular rotational cutting.
+The patchwork of areas of different aged woods produce a variety of habitats around which wildlife can move to find the perfect environment.

 Butterfly and moth species and numbers are recorded every year and data sent to national recording centres.